 God is always planning ahead, always setting things up in ways that only He can.
 He was the only one there before the earth was formed, and He’s already there at the end, He created the world and everything in it, He knows how it all fits together and how everything will turn out.
 God knows what you’ll eat for breakfast on your 9,753th day of life, it’s wild to think about but it’s also extremely and ridiculously comforting, isn’t it?

-So, instead of looking back at our own screwups (which maybe aren’t as bad as Jonah’s, or perhaps they’re worse in our eyes) and feeling condemnation and sorrow, allowing our darkest nights of the soul to define and regulate us – maybe we should practice what we preach – forgiveness, for ourselves, and realize that while, yes, we messed up, we serve a God who can and will use anything to accomplish His ultimate purposes, even our bad choices, faults and failures.
+So, instead of looking back at our own screwups (which maybe aren’t as bad as Jonah’s, or perhaps they’re worse in our eyes) and feeling condemnation and sorrow, allowing our darkest nights of the soul to define and regulate us – maybe we should practice what we preach – forgiveness, for ourselves, and realize that while, yes, we messed up, we serve a God who can and will use anything to accomplish His ultimate purposes, even our bad choices, faults, flaws and failures.